MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 #### Prioritize critical flows

 Critical flows are the most important and high-priority processes or workflows in the workload.
 By prioritizing these critical flows, you ensure that the most essential parts of the workload are optimized for performance.
 Knowing which flows are critical helps prioritize optimization efforts.
 Optimizing the performance efficiency of the most important areas of your application provides the highest return on investment.
 You should monitor critical flows and the most popular pages.
 Look for ways to make them more efficient.

-#### Address technical debt

-Technical debt refers to the accumulated inefficiencies, suboptimal design choices, or shortcuts taken during the development process that can affect performance.
-Technical debt, unclear code, and overly complex implementations can make performance efficiency more difficult to attain.
-Addressing technical debt involves identifying and resolving these issues to improve the overall performance and maintainability of the workload.
-This work might include refactoring code, optimizing database queries, improving architectural design, or implementing best practices.
-You might have introduced technical debt to meet a deadline, but you need to address the technical debt as you optimize performance efficiency over time.

-### Evaluate new platform features

-Evaluating new platform features involves examining the new functionalities and tools of a platform that can improve performance efficiency, such as optimized storage solutions, caching mechanisms, or resource management tools.
-New platform features can open avenues for enhancing performance efficiency.
-Keep your platform and tools up-to-date to ensure you're using the latest innovations and best practices.
-Consistently monitor feedback and performance metrics from these new additions to refine your approach.

 ### Automate performance optimization